python/typeshed/CONTRIBUTING.md

   of [Semantic Versioning](https://semver.org/) that is the first two components.
 When the stubs are updated to a newer version of the library, the version of the stub should be bumped (note that previous versions are still available on PyPI).
-Some legacy stubs are marked with version `0.1`, indicating that their supported version is unknown and needs to be updated.
 * `python2` (default: `false`): If set to `true`, the top-level stubs support both Python 2 and Python 3.
 * `requires` (optional): A list of other stub packages or packages with type